 Main responsible: Gerda Thomsen

-The laboratory consists of two offices, a type B approved isotope laboratory, and a scanner room equipped with a 3-headed dedicated brain SPECT camera (Philips IRIX), and the lab is staffed by three medical technologists.
+The laboratory consists of an office, a type B approved isotope laboratory, waiting room facilities for patients, and a scanner room equipped with a new 3-headed dedicated brain SPECT camera (AnyScan) with unique multi-pine-hole collimator.
+The lab is staffed by two medical technologists.

 Clinical work in the SPECT-lab

-Each year more than 200 patients are referred to the SPECT-lab for diagnostic SPECT-scanning mostly from the Department of Neurology, Rigshospitalet, but also from Dianalund, Hillerød and other hospitals in Denmark.
+Patients with neurological disorders are referred to the NRU SPECT-laboratory for diagnostic SPECT investigations from the Department of Neurology, Rigshospitalet, and from Dianalund and other hospitals in Denmark.
+The diagnostic investigations include:

 Examples of recent publications:

 - Jensen ME, Galli A, Thomsen M, Jensen KL, Thomsen GK, Klausen MK, Vilsbøll T, Christensen MB, Holst JJ, Owens A, Robertson S, Daws L, Zanella D, Gether U, Knudsen GM, Fink-Jensen A. Glucagon-like peptide-1 Receptor Regulation of Basal Dopamine Transporter Activity Is Species-Dependent.
 Neurochem Int.
 2020 Sep;138:104772.
 [Epub ahead of print]